Suppressor baffles, also known as silencer baffles, are a crucial component in the design of firearm suppressors.

 Maxim Defense Monocore Suppressor Design

-There are three design features that stood out as we spoke with the guys who were involved in the development of these suppressors.
+Three design features stood out as we spoke with the guys who were involved in the development of these suppressors.

-If the core itself becomes compromised from a bullet strike, all you have to do is remove the core from the tube and send that part to Maxim.
-No need to send in the serialized part and have to deal with the red tape of replacing that.
+If the core itself becomes compromised from a bullet strike, all you have to do is remove it from the tube and send that part to Maxim.
+There is no need to send in the serialized part and deal with the red tape of replacing it.

 Second, the suppressor tube has an integrated carbon scraper.
 As you unscrew and pull the tube from the core, it scrapes any excess carbon from the internal core of the suppressor.